w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::info

-An item or collection’s metadata, attributes, and settings can be locked.
-The user can decide what to lock.
+ The user can decide to lock an item or collection’s metadata, attributes, and settings.
 Also, a locking mechanism can prevent unauthorized and unprivileged transfers (unprivileged actions can be re-allowed anytime).

 :::